MobileNativeFoundation/bluepill/README.md

 - How to test Bluepill in Xcode

-  Selet BPSampleApp scheme and build it first.
+  Select BPSampleApp scheme and build it first.
 Then you can switch back to `bluepill` or `bluepill-cli` scheme to run their tests.

 - How to get Bluepill binary from source?